Multi-agent learning system

 From raw source to adaptive session.

 Every interaction is captured as state.
-The planner kicks off, the explainer and evaluator alternate per step, and the learner profiler closes the loop by shaping the next session.
+The planner kicks off, the explainer and evaluator alternate per step, and the adaptive agent closes the loop by shaping the next session around your gaps.

 01